 Growth plates are the areas of bones where lengthening and other early bone growth takes place.
 They’re what allows a puppy (and even young human babies) to grow to full skeletal size.
 There are multiple growth plates throughout a dog’s skeleton, and each plate can "close" — stop growing new bone — at a different age.
 This depends on a variety of factors, particularly the dog’s final, mature size.

-Here again, your veterinarian is your best resource for knowing when your pup’s growth plates are all closed and no longer a factor in determining your dog’s running risks.
-In some cases, especially where there is concern for either early or late closure, or just to be absolutely positive when a plate is closed, X-rays may be necessary and recommended by your veterinarian.
+Your veterinarian is your best resource for knowing when your pup’s growth plates are all closed and no longer a factor in determining your dog’s running risks.
+In some cases, especially where there is a concern for either early or late closure, or just to be absolutely positive when a plate is closed, X-rays may be necessary and recommended by your veterinarian.

 Know Your Dog

 Some dogs will want to sprint with you down the street right out of the gate, while others may need to take it slower and learn what’s expected of them while out for a run.

 It’s important to ask yourself these three questions: